tanrivertarik/logisticregression/README.md

 - Special thanks to the creators of the datasets used in this study.
 - Thanks to the open-source community for providing the tools and libraries that made this study possible.
-- Acknowledgement to Prof. Dr. Recai Kılıç for supervision and guidance.

 ---